hakobya4/myFlix-Angular-client/README.md

 account.
 - Once authenticated, the user can view all movies.
 - Each movie in the movie has:
-  -A button that when clicked takes a user to the director view, where details about the director of that particular movie will be displayed.
+  - A button that when clicked takes a user to the director view, where details about the director of that particular movie will be displayed.
   - A button that when clicked takes a user to the genre view, where details about that a particular genre of the movie will be displayed.
   - A button that when clicked adds the specific movie to a user's favorites list.